A value chain is not a group of decoupled companies

 Some digital platforms focus primarily on transactions between trading partners.
 These systems support processes such as ordering, logistics or financial exchanges between companies.

-While they provide important operational capabilities, they typically focus on direct trading relationships and specific processes.
-As a result, they often provide visibility into individual transactions rather than the broader structure of the supply chain.
+While they provide important operational capabilities, they typically focus on direct trading relationships, specific processes, and integrations.
+As a result, they provide visibility into individual transactions but not about e.g. forecasts, materiality impact, life cycle information.

 Mutual confirmation:

-When supply chain partners confirm the facts together
+When value chain partners confirm the facts together

 1Left1Right takes a different approach.